gvwilson/thirdbit/src/talks/sdgc/index.md

     Mary Douglas: <em><a href="https://isbnsearch.org/isbn/9780415289955">Purity and Danger: An Analysis of Concepts of Pollution and Taboo</a></em> (2002)
     <ul>
       <li>Every group places some things out of bounds as a way of identifying who's in and who's out</li>
-      <li>Racial slurs that I used as a young man are now taboo</li>
+      <li>Racial slurs I used as a young man are now taboo</li>
       <li>Public discussion of sexuality is now accepted</li>
     </ul>
   </div>
 </div>

 --

-> These insights can help us build better software and a better society.
+-   These insights can help us build better software and a better society
+-   But people in "hard" disciplines tend to look down on the "soft" ones
+    -   Until they become managers…

 ---